Digital Nomad Life in India

 When we asked expats and global nomads about the quality of medical care in India, they replied:

 "Healthcare services in India are provided by both public and private sectors.
 The public healthcare system in India is largely funded by the government and provides basic healthcare services to citizens at a low cost.
 The quality of public healthcare in India varies from state to state, with some states providing better quality services than others.
 Foreign residents in India have access to the public healthcare system, but the quality of care may not be as good as in their home countries.
-Expats in India may use the public healthcare system, but they may also opt for private healthcare services, which are generally of higher quality," said one foreigner in India.
+Expats in India may use the public healthcare system, but they may also opt for private healthcare services, which are generally of higher quality," explained one expat living in India.

 Get Quote